***Updated September 2019***

 Physicians care about helping to keep people healthy.
 Scientists and public health professionals determine what vaccines need to be created to prevent epidemics.
 Vaccine companies fill the orders, and healthcare providers give the shots.
 This is the health circle.
 There is no conspiracy for getting rich.
 Just stop with this already.

-Yes, the nasal flu mist has been discontinued for the time being because awesome public health workers noted it was not as effective as the flu shots.
+Yes, the nasal flu mist was discontinued for 2 years because awesome public health workers noted it was not as effective as the flu shots.
 Kudos to the people who work tirelessly to provide us with the most effective treatments!

 - Falling and scraping your knee